Please note the following application deadlines:

 - One-bedroom private apartment (spouse/partner welcome) at a cost of U.S. $300 per week, utilities included

-Children, guests, and animals cannot be accommodated in the visiting scholar apartments.
+Children, guests, and animals cannot be accommodated in the apartments.

-While most visiting scholars stay on-site, visitors can choose to stay off-site and commute to the Center.
+While most visiting scholars stay on-site, some visitors stay off-site and commute to the Center.

 Visiting scholars are responsible for their own expenses, which, in addition to the cost of accommodations, typically include travel to and from The Hastings Center, groceries, and meals.
-Visiting scholars with cars can park at The Hastings Center at no cost, and visiting scholars without cars can arrange with staff to be taken to Cold Spring to shop for groceries.
+Visiting scholars with cars can park at The Hastings Center at no cost.
+Visiting scholars without cars can arrange with staff to be taken to the nearby village of Cold Spring for food shopping.